 “So once this is seared, we can start assembling it into our mummy,” Christine continued, pulling the steaming tenderloin from a pan on the stove.
 Rose was pretty sure she hadn’t even seen Christine go over there until now.
 “Let it cool a little on the side and start on the mushroom filling.
-We’ll saute them with the thyme a little, just enough to get that duxelle mushroom paste.
+We’ll saute them a little with the thyme, just enough to get that duxelle mushroom paste.
 Such a wonderful, earthy smell, don’t you agree?”

 “Why would I want to eat something that smells like Rankle?”
 Rose asked, wrinkling her nose.
 She dodged a swat from Rankle’s claws.
 “What?
 I’m just saying!”

 Christine shook her head, smiling.
 “No arguing, please, you two,” she said fondly.
 They quieted down with minimal growling at each other.
 “We’re really getting to the good part of this mummy wellington!
 I can’t wait for you to see how it turns out.”